suhr/papers/calg.md

 The first function is `f1,f2,...,fN` where `fn` is `drop` or `dup`, `dup2`, ..., `dupK` — a function that takes a value and return the value $k$ times.
 Such function can be constructed this way: `dup id,dup id,id,dup ... id,...,id,dup`.

 The second function is a permutation.
-It can be constructed as the composition of pairwise permutations `id,...,id,swap,id,...,id`.⏴
+It can be constructed as a composition of pairwise permutations `id,...,id,swap,id,...,id`.⏴

 For example,  `a b c d -> a c b c` is `id,id,dup,drop id,swap,id`.
 The first concatenation is `a b c d -> a b c c`, and the second is `a b c d -> a c b d`.

+Now we can construct the point-free expression recursively.
+To do so, we mark some function input values with variable names.
+Then:

+- `tN` becomes `id` with a marked input
+- Concatenation works as usually, but preserves the input marks

+Composition is a little bit more tricky.
+Let we have `f g`:

+1. Because `g` has additional marked inputs, the output arity of `f` doesn't match the input arity of `g`.
+We fix this by concatenating corresponding marked `id`s to `f`.
+2. Then we construct `f w g`, where `w` is a rewiring function that connects marked `id`s to corresponding marked inputs of `g` and connects unmarked outputs of `f` to corresponding unmarked inputs of `g`.

+The resulting point-free expression can be rewired to to get the required `pf` function.

 ## Substructural properties